 - have a gender-reveal party!

 Keeping it a surprise can be a great motivator during labor and delivery, though.
-Women are so determined to meet their little one since they have been waiting so long to find out if they have a daughter or a son.
-And when they finally get that moment to meet their child and welcome him or her into the world, it is absolute pure joy.
+Women are so determined to meet their little ones since they have been waiting so long to find out if they have a daughter or a son.
+And when they finally get that moment to meet their child and welcome them into the world, it is absolute pure joy.

 4. What’s My Maternity Leave Plan?

-Telling your boss about your pregnancy and sorting out your maternity leave plan is a must.
+Telling your boss about your pregnancy and sorting out your maternity leave plan is necessary.
 Most women usually tell their employer about the big news at 12 weeks (or before their pregnant belly begins to show).
 This news is always appreciated since it allows several months to plan for your absence.
 I understand that revealing your pregnancy to your employer can be nerve-wracking, but there is nothing to worry about.
-Once you have announced it, this is when you can discuss your maternity leave options at your company and decide what works best for you and your family.
+Once you have announced it, you can discuss your maternity leave options at your company and decide what works best for you and your family.

 5. What Are My Plans After Maternity Leave?

-Another big decision to make during pregnancy is how long you will take away from work after childbirth.
-For some women, it’s super easy to make this choice, and for others, it can be tough.
+Another big decision during pregnancy is how long you will take away from work after childbirth.
+It’s super easy for some women to make this choice, and for others, it can be tough.
 Most moms have an idea of their plan before giving birth.
 However, your plans may change depending on your physical or mental health after giving birth, your baby’s health, and other factors you can’t predict.
-Family finances are a major consideration, so calculate whether you can afford to stay at home.
+Family finances are a significant consideration, so calculate whether you can afford to stay home.
 Also, learn about the pros and cons of staying at home versus returning to work, and if you do plan to return to work, begin researching childcare options during your pregnancy.
-In many areas, places fill up fast and have waitlists many months in advance.
+Places fill up fast in many areas and have waitlists many months in advance.
 Try to start your research early.

 6. What Should I Name My Baby?

-This is one of the most fun and difficult decisions to make during pregnancy!
-Some women have a long list of potential baby names in hand even before they are pregnant, while others don’t have a clue where to begin with this monumental decision when it comes time to name their baby.
+This is one of the most fun and difficult decisions during pregnancy!
+Some women have a long list of potential baby names in hand even before they are pregnant, while others don’t know where to begin with this monumental decision when it comes time to name their baby.
 If you can’t decide before you go into labor, make a shortlist of about three potential names (per sex or baby, in the case of multiples) when you head to the delivery room.
 It can help you and your partner feel excited rather than overwhelmed by your selection.
-It also allows you to meet your baby first and see if the name truly is fitting for your baby.
+It also allows you to meet your baby first and see if the name fits your baby.

 7. What Childbirth Education Class Will I Take?